 In the Project section, the student submits a project on a certain topic.
 Projects can be awarded with an Excellence or Highly Commended award, depending on their quality.
 There is also an Outstanding award for the best few projects in the display section.

-Problem Challenge is a mathematics problem solving competition aimed primarily at children in years 7 and 8.
+Problem Challenge is a mathematics problem solving competition aimed primarily at children in Year 7 & 8.
 Children participating in the competition attempt to answer five questions in 30 minutes on each of five problem sheets, which are done about a month apart starting in April.

 Otago Problem Challenge